SubspaceNet: Deep Learning-Aided Subspace Methods for DoA Estimation: Numerical Evaluation

 We also compare \acs{ssn} to alternative \ac{dnn}-based \ac{doa} estimators.
 We consider two data-driven benchmarks: $1)$ a \ac{cnn}-based \ac{doa} estimator based on the architecture proposed in \cite{DOAEstimation_LowSNR} coined {\em CNN}, representing a black-box \ac{dnn} design; $2)$ {\em DA-MUSIC} of \cite{merkofer2022deep}, which interconnects a \acl{rnn} and a fully-connected architecture following the flow of \ac{music}.
-All data-driven \ac{doa} estimators are trained on the same data, comprised of $J=45000$ samples corresponding to \ac{snr} of $10$ dB (unless stated otherwise).
-For the {\em CNN} model, a grid of classes with a resolution of $0.5^{\circ}$ is defined (as used in \ac{music}), resulting in over $21\cdot 10^6$ trainable parameters, while DA-MUSIC has $10,194$ trainable parameters. {Following the approach used in \cite{DOAEstimation_LowSNR}, a dataset containing ${M \choose 361}$ combinations of angles is generated for each tested \ac{snr}, resulting in an extensive set of over $300,000$ samples for training the {\em CNN} model}.
+All data-driven \ac{doa} estimators are trained on the same data, comprised of $J=45000$ samples corresponding to \ac{snr} of $10$ dB (unless stated otherwise). {When evaluating the data-driven estimators with varying number of sources, the data is comprised of all considered values of $M$, and training is followed by adaption to the considered value of $M$ using $8000$ samples with $M$ sources.} For the {\em CNN} model, a grid of classes with a resolution of $0.5^{\circ}$ is defined, as in the original paper, resulting in over $21\cdot 10^6$ trainable parameters (higher resolution results in a substantially large and computationally intensive number of trainable parameters), while DA-MUSIC has $10,194$ trainable parameters. {Following the approach used in \cite{DOAEstimation_LowSNR}, a dataset containing ${M \choose 361}$ combinations of angles is generated for each tested \ac{snr}, resulting in an extensive set of over $300,000$ samples for training the {\em CNN} model}.